 You cannot go to Greece without trying dolmades.
 They have a softer, mushier texture, so aren’t a favorite for everyone.
 If you’re looking for a totally unique meat and cheese shop in the heart of Athens, where you can sit down and devour all these tasty treats, check out Miran.
 Order a plate of dolmades, meats, cheeses, crackers and the local liquor called ‘Raki.’
 Raki comes from the byproducts created from the wine making process, which is then mixed with ethyl alcohol.

-Be sure the say Ya Mas (Cheers) when drinking!
+Be sure to say Ya Mas (Cheers) when drinking!
 Elena, our Greeking.me tour guide, made our experience at Miran unforgettable by choosing exactly which meats and cheeses fit best together with the dolmades and Raki.

 I never was a fan of olives until we came to Europe for a year, and after staying in Italy for a few months I totally fell in LOVE!
 There are SO many different types of olives in Greece, from various regions all over the country, making it a bit overwhelming to choose.
 I really liked Kalamata red olives and Creten green olives.
 If you want to read up on all the different types of olives check out The Spruce Eats’ blog post, which explain them perfectly.